flex-development/JIME-P001/packages/system/README.md

 1. Be sure the package is built before attempting to install it

-   If the script you're using doesn't already build the package, run `lerna run prepare --scope @flex-development/kustomz`
+   If the script you're using doesn't already build the package, run `lerna run build:bundle --scope @flex-development/kustomz`

 2. Add `"@flex-development/kustomz": "*"` to your project `dependencies`